Factual/geo/README.md

 Helper functions for dealing with common geospatial serialization formats.
 Use these to read and write from WKT, GeoJSON, WKB in byte and in hex string formats, and EWKB in byte and in hex string formats.

+## geo.crs

+Helper functions for dealing with transforms between coordinate reference systems.
+Can create transformations used in the geo.jts namespace.

+## geo.h3

+Defines hexagonal cells using the com.uber.h3 library.
+Extends H3's GeoCoord to support the Point protocol.

+Given a certain H3 cell, can compute surrounding rings, get the boundary in JTS format, or get the resolution.

+Given a Shapelike geometry, can polyfill a list of H3 cells at a given level of resolution.

+Given a list of H3 cells, can compact the list to remove redundant cells, or can uncompact the list to a desired resolution.

 IO functions return JTS Geometries.